kippesikgithub/birdnet_install/README.md

 # Birdnet
 Using Birdnet to detect birds songs using Tensorflow model on the RTSP audio provided by an IP Camera in the backyard

+### Hardware used
-Camera used: Foscam C1 (already in the birdhouse, used by frigate to detects birds in the videostream, outside the house/garage)
+- Camera: Foscam C1 microphone (already in the birdhouse, used by frigate to detects birds in the videostream, outside the house/garage)
+- Proxmox Server (already running a lot of LXE and VM)

 #### Best-Practice (good to know upfront)
 - Birdnet is very easy to use